 Penalty for this subregulation: a fine of $1 000.

+[Regulation 10D inserted: Gazette 7 Dec 2018 p.
+4664.]

 10E.
 Person in charge of school to prevent non-immunised child attendance at school

 (1) The Chief Health Officer may direct the person in charge of a school not to permit a child to attend the school if the child has not been immunised against, or has not acquired immunity from, a vaccine preventable notifiable infectious disease.